Ten Most Common Hiring Mistakes

 The typical job candidate arrives at the job interview knowing only what's printed in the want ad, and what your HR representative told them.
 What a great way to evaluate a prospective employee -- make it as much a "blind date" as possible!
 It is in a hiring manager's best interest to help job candidates prepare for the interview to the extent the candidate is interested in doing so.
 In fact, a candidate's interest or lack of interest in the company information you offer can tell you a great deal about the work ethic of the candidate.

 Time and again, people who have just started a job share tales of woe.
 "The job isn't what I was told.
 There is no cooperation between departments.
 Sales aren't what they said they were.”
 Where such unpleasant discoveries await a new hire, it often isn’t long before he is interviewing for another job with another company.

 Here are some suggestions for prep materials.
-Prior to bringing the candidate in for an interview, offer her non-confidential information about:
+Prior to bringing the candidate in for an interview, offer them non-confidential information about:

 - your products and technologies

 - relevant but not-so-obvious web pages that might be useful